Q: What does Completely KIDS℠ do?

 A: Many of the children we serve have additional need for mental health and care management services, academic assistance and food, which Completely KIDS can address.
 However, our old facility was quite simply at capacity and prohibited us from upholding our commitment to serve these kids and families.

-Renovating and expanding our current space allows us to provide more educational and enrichment opportunities for kids and families and increase the number of children served by our weekend food efforts.
+The renovation and expansion of our space allows us to provide more educational and enrichment opportunities for kids and families and increase the number of children served by our weekend food efforts.
 We are better able to meet the needs of families already served as well as take on the needs of families not currently reached by our agency.
 For us, it’s not just about bricks and mortar.
 Rather, the bricks and mortar are the vehicle by which we assist with basic needs, support the development of behavioral and mental health, and empower families with the skills necessary to overcome barriers to their success.